-Alzheimer's disease needs to be a national priority.
+Alzheimer's disease is a public health crisis.
 Did you know:

 Alzheimer's disease is the sixth leading cause of death in the United States and the 5th leading cause of death for those aged 65 or older.